Spartan-71/AutoCommitt/CONTRIBUTING.md

-# 🤝 Contributing to AutoCommit
+# 🤝 Contributing to AutoCommitt

 First off, thanks for taking the time to contribute!
-We're excited to welcome you to the AutoCommit community.
+We're excited to welcome you to the AutoCommitt community.

 ## 📋 Table of Contents